apteanuj/anuj.github.io/ph304bs20/ph304bs20index.md

 |D-||55 – 57.99 |
 |F|No credit.|<55 |

 I reserve the right to assign higher grades than would result from this table according to my judgment of the difficulty of the assignments and exams.
-No final grades will be adjusted or curved downward relative to the above table under any circumstance.
+That is, I will only deviate from this table in such a way that benefits you; no final grades will be adjusted or curved downward relative to the above table under any circumstance.
 For example, if everyone earned above an 88%, then everyone would get an A, so it is in your interest to work together and help each other learn physics.

-### Participation

-You are expected to attend and fully participate in every class, both for your own learning and out of respect for your classmates.
-During class, we will have concept questions, tutorials, and other activities that are graded for participation (not correctness).

-Each day, one student will be begin class by summarizing and briefly teaching the assigned reading (which all students are assumed to have read in detail).
-These summaries should last approximately five minutes, and they should be active teaching that encourages dialogue among the class, perhaps with questions or examples.
-They should never exceed ten to fifteen minutes - you are responsible for controlling the timing of the class during the presentation.
-You will receive a grade each full ‘cycle’ of students; half of the grade will be based on your presentation while the other half will be awarded for good-faith, well-prepared engagement when not leading the class.
-Your presentation day will be graded on a 1-5 scale on both “Presentation” (how effectively did you communicate the material?) and “Preparation” (how well prepared were you?).

-At the end of the semester, you will choose a longer "special topic" to study and teach in more detail.
-Details will be provided in class.

-There will be a brief reading survey due prior to each class which will also contribute a small amount to this category.
-I reserve the right to give unannounced in-class quizzes; it is *highly* unlikely that this will happen if the class is mostly keeping up with the reading and homework, but if significant non-participation occurs I will begin giving them without warning (I have never had to do this so far in my teaching career -- let's keep it that way!).
-There may also be other in-class activities that contribute to this category, depending on the difficulties and interests we encounter along the way.

-### Exams

-There will be two in-class midterm exams and a final exam.
-All exams are cumulative, although midterms will primarily focus on the material introduced since the last midterm.
-No calculators or other electronics devices are allowed during exams.
-Details about exam format will be given in class.

-All exams are cumulative of everthing covered so far in the course, as well as mathematics through calculus and the introductory physics sequence.
-Physics is inherently cumulative, always.

 ## Further Policies